 Research in our division includes classical approaches of compound isolation, structure elucidation, and pharmaceutical development.
 However, our faculty also pursue highly interdisciplinary science that often involves research that draws on many other fields.
 Our projects are aimed at understanding the biosynthesis of natural products and their role in the environment using state- of-the-art molecular biology and analytical chemistry approaches.

 Natural products research often represents the critical first step in the drug discovery pipeline.
-But it also leads to other forms of biotechnology, including molecular probes for use in cell biology, pest control agents for the agriculture industry, and even chemical additives for the cosmetic industry, as well as dietary supplement science.
-In addition, natural product research provides important information on the ecological roles of these compounds within source populations that addresses conservation and management strategies, and provides potential pharmacological insights that further drug discovery efforts.
+It also leads to other forms of biotechnology, including molecular probes for use in cell biology, pest control agents for the agriculture industry, chemical additives for the cosmetic industry, as well as dietary supplement science.
+In addition, natural product research provides important information on the ecological roles of these compounds within source population that addresses conservation and management strategies and provides potential pharmacological insights that further drug discovery.

 |Graduate Program Coordinator||Application Deadlines|

 |Dr. Cole Stevens